dannsam/xenko-docs/manual/get-started/create-assets.md

 > [!NOTE]
 > * By dragging and dropping, you can only create assets from single resource files.
 You can't create assets that don't use resource files, such as prefabs, materials, or scenes.
-> * When you add a resource file, Game Studio doesn't add a copy of the file to the project Resources folder.
-This is to stop Game Studio creating unnecessary copies and to let you manage your files how you want.
-To keep all your project files in one place, we recommend you **add a copy of the resource file to the project Resources folder first**, then use this copy in your project.

 ## What's next?